 Our rebuilding must also be a reimagining - we want to implement more sustainable solutions for energy usage, including a village micro-grid.
 We want to manage our environment better, improve the readiness of our village and localities to deal with future disasters.
 Our aim is to ensure that we emerge from this tragedy as a stronger, regenerative community, guided by regenerative principles.
 We need your help to do this.

-The Cobargo Community Bushfire Recovery Fund has been set up by four of Cobargo's leading not-for-profit community groups to raise funds to help Cobargo recover and rebuild.
-The Fund will be used for projects that benefit the recovery of the whole community.
-It is run by community volunteers, so overheads and admin costs will be kept low.
-This group will help lead the community discussion on the future of our village.
+The Cobargo Community Bushfire Recovery Fund Inc has been set up by four of Cobargo's leading not-for-profit community groups: the Yuin Folk Club Inc, which produces the annual Cobargo Folk Festival; the Bowerbird Opportunity Shop; the Cobargo Cooperative Society Ltd and the Cobargo Show Society Inc, which runs Cobargo's annual agricultural show.
+The fund is run by community volunteers, so overheads and admin costs will be kept low.
 Projects will be identified through community consultation; developed and implemented by local people, drawing on expert help as needed.
+This group will support the community discussion on the future of our village.

 While we are shattered by what has happened to our region, we are full of hope for the future.

 All enquiries, including media, to [email redacted]

 All contributions, big and small, welcomed.
 You can contribute through this GoFundMe page or directly to:

 Cobargo Community Bushfire Recovery Fund.
-Bendigo Bank BSB: 633 000 Account no: 171 210 016